MileHacker Logo

 • Live Music Venues: Many local bars ("bares") and pubs might present live musical acts, especially on weekends.
 These often showcase popular Brazilian music genres like Samba, Pagode, Sertanejo, or MPB.

-• Theater and Performance Spaces: Teatro Municipal de Mauá is the city's main venue for theater and other stage arts.
+• Theater and Performance Spaces: Teatro Municipal de Mauá is the city's main venue for theater and other performing arts.
 It hosts plays, dance performances, and cultural shows.
 Consult their programming for current events.

 • Bar Districts and Pub Crawls: Concentrations of bars ("bares") exist in Mauá's city center.
 These are popular spots for locals to socialize, enjoy drinks, and have snacks.
 No formal pub crawls for tourists.